WooCommerce vs Shopify: Which Platform Is Right for You?

 Wocommerce plug-ins and extensions

-Woocommerce has more than 50,000 plug-ins and extensions to choose from.
+WooCommerce has more than 50,000 plug-ins and extensions to choose from.

 Shopify app store